Fargekritt/java-lox/README.md

 * two options for bytecode
     * mini-compiler, compiles the bytecode into native code. the bytecode becomes an IR
     * Virtual machine, to simulate a CPU that can run your bytecode in runtime.
-        * If you write the VM in C you can compile the VM to different CPUs (C part of the book does this)
+        * If you write the VM in C, you can compile the VM to different CPUs (C part of the book does this)

 #### Runtime